 - Assistant for PC chair: ASPLOS 2016

 - 601.318/418/618 Principles of Operating Systems

-I received my PhD from UCSD working with
+I received my Ph.D. from UCSD, advised by

-as an assistant professor, I spent one year as a post-doc at MSR Redmond Systems Group
+I took one year off at MSR Redmond Systems Group

-to gain exposure to real system challenges in a state-of-the-art cloud service, Microsoft
+to gain exposure to real-world system challenges in a state-of-the-art cloud service, Microsoft